olanrewaju-M-Yusuf/16-Billion-Passwords-Breached/README.md

 | Identity Theft & Phishing  | Elevated likelihood due to scale and diversity of services |
 | Credential Reuse           | Users reusing passwords across services are especially vulnerable |

-- **Zero Trust Implication**: The presence of tokens and cookies in leaks implies potential mere one-click bypass of authentication flows (Forbes, 2025).
+- **Zero Trust Implication**: The presence of tokens and cookies in leaks implies a potential one-click bypass of authentication flows (Forbes, 2025).

 ---